 A key pillar initiative for the Casa USA vision is the development of a truly faithful Catholic medical school that provides suitable formation for physicians and ancillary medical providers to practice as faithful Catholic professionals in our secular society.
-The School for the Relief of Suffering, will be a uniquely Catholic medical school in the charism of St. Padre Pio and fully faithful to the Magisterium of the Catholic Church.
+The Institute for the Relief of Suffering will be a uniquely Catholic medical school in the charism of St. Padre Pio and fully faithful to the Magisterium of the Catholic Church.
 The curriculum will include both the highest quality medical education for our students, and also critical fundamental Catholic components: Catholic medical ethics, the Theology of the Body, the Theology of Life, the Theology of Suffering, and Humanae Vitae.

-Clinical rotations to St. Pio’s Casa Hospital in Italy and exchange scientific & clinical lectureships will ensure that students enrolled in our School For The Relief Of Suffering fully experience the healing charism of St. Padre Pio firsthand.
+Clinical rotations to St. Pio’s Casa Hospital in Italy and exchange scientific & clinical lectureships will ensure that students enrolled in our Institute for the Relief of Suffering fully experience the healing charism of St. Padre Pio firsthand.

-- The Saint Padre Pio School for the Relief of Suffering, College of Osteopathic Medicine is an Independent, separately licensed, accredited, governed and financed entity that will reside on the campus of a Catholic host University.
+- The Saint Padre Pio School for the Institute of Suffering, School of Osteopathic Medicine is an Independent, separately licensed, accredited, governed and financed entity that will reside on the campus of a Catholic host University.
 It is not part of the host university.
-The Saint Padre Pio School for the Relief of Suffering, College of Osteopathic Medicine is proposed and seeking accreditation.
+The Saint Padre Pio Institute for the Relief of Suffering, School of Osteopathic Medicine is proposed and seeking accreditation.
 It is not yet licensed or accredited by any organization and does not have permission to recruit or solicit students, make offers of admission, or begin instruction, and nothing in this presentation should be construed as such.